htoooth/YAPL/README.md

 YAPL
 =====

-YAPL ( Yet Another Programming Language ) is new programming language.
-It wants to solve graps in gl (general language) , sl (script language) and dsl (domain specific language).
+YAPL ( Yet Another Programming Language ) is the programming language for quick and easy mixed programming paradigms of OOP(Object-Oriented Programming) and FP(Functional Programming).
+It want to solve graps in gl (general language) , sl (script language) and dsl (domain specific language).

 Why
 ====